sandhyaparna/Data-Science/Deep Learning/Image Domain Transfer - NVIDIA.md

-* Image DOmain Transfer - Enabling machines to hav ehuman-like imagination abilities.
+* Image Domain Transfer - Enabling machines to have human-like imagination abilities.
 Changing Day to night, sunny day image to rainy day image, photo to painiting
 * This helps in decreasing training data

 ### Style Transfer